ShreyaKhare/is21ss_challenge_indic_asr_baseline_recipe/is21-subtask1-kaldi/README.md

 ## Other scripts

-The following are some scripts that are specific to our corpus, relative to the directory `kaldi/egs/is21-subtask1-kaldi/s5`:
+The following are some additional scripts used in the recipe, relative to the directory `kaldi/egs/is21-subtask1-kaldi/s5`:
 1) `local/check_audio_data_folder.sh` - Checks if the folder containing the dataset is organized as mentioned
 2) `local/train_data_prep.sh` - Prepares the kaldi specific files `wav.scp`, `text`, `utt2spk` for the train data
 3) `local/test_data_prep.sh` - Prepares the kaldi specific files `wav.scp`, `text`, `utt2spk` for the test data